idom-team/idom-dash/README.md

     -   A sample test is available in `tests/test_usage.py`, it will load `usage.py` and you can then automate interactions with selenium.
     -   Run the tests with `$ pytest tests`.
     -   The Dash team uses these types of integration tests extensively.
 Browse the Dash component code on GitHub for more examples of testing (e.g. https://github.com/plotly/dash-core-components)
--   Add custom styles to your component by putting your custom CSS files into your distribution folder (`idom_dash`).
+-   Add custom styles to your component by putting your custom CSS files into your distribution folder (`reactpy_dash`).
     -   Make sure that they are referenced in `MANIFEST.in` so that they get properly included when you're ready to publish your component.
-    -   Make sure the stylesheets are added to the `_css_dist` dict in `idom_dash/__init__.py` so dash will serve them automatically when the component suite is requested.
+    -   Make sure the stylesheets are added to the `_css_dist` dict in `reactpy_dash/__init__.py` so dash will serve them automatically when the component suite is requested.
 -   [Review your code](./review_checklist.md)

 ## Create a production build and publish: